ArnaudLoos/HomeAssistant-Presentation/README.md

 #### HA advantages:

-* Speed of development, updates generally released bi-weekly
+* Speed of development - updates generally released bi-weekly
 * Number of integrations approaching 1,000
 * Runs on Raspberry Pi, Synology NAS, or any computer running python
 * Not dependent on cloud services (most components), all data stored locally in sqllite DB
-* Ability to use almost any hardware, [regardless of vendor support](https://news.ycombinator.com/item?id=15989302)
+* Ability to use almost any hardware, [don't rely on vendor support](https://news.ycombinator.com/item?id=15989302)
 * Can work in conjunction with hubs from other manufacturers.
 Add HA in front of Smartthings
 * Integrates with Amazon Echo, Google Assistant, and HomeKit for voice
-* Helpful community, active Discord channel and forum
+* Helpful community - active [Discord](https://discord.gg/c5DvZ4e) channel and [forum](https://community.home-assistant.io/)
 * Has an [iOS app](https://home-assistant.io/docs/ecosystem/ios/), or easily accessible through [mobile web interface](https://home-assistant.io/docs/frontend/mobile/)

 #### Competitors: